priyanshu2003719/COFFEE-SHOP-SALES-DASHBOARD/README.md

 # COFFEE-SHOP-SALES-DASHBOARD
+# PROJECT OBJECTIVE:
-This project analyzes 9,971 transactions from a coffee shop chain (2021–2023).
-Using Excel and Pivot Tables, it transforms raw data into a dashboard visualizing $46,374 in revenue across 5 cities to identify key sales trends and profitability.
+This project utilizes Excel and Pivot Tables to analyze 9,971 transactions, visualizing $46,374 in revenue and key KPIs to identify sales trends and regional performance across 17 coffee shop locations.